jalcock-training/azure-hybrid-landing-zone/docs/reference/naming-and-tagging-standards.md

 # Naming and Tagging Standards

 This document defines the naming and tagging standards used in the Azure Hybrid Landing Zone project.
-Consistent naming and tagging improve clarity, governance, automation, and operational efficiency.
-These standards follow Azure landing zone best practices while remaining simple and appropriate for a minimal, cost‑efficient environment.
+These standards reflect the actual Terraform implementation and ensure consistency, clarity, and operational simplicity across all resources.

+For details on governance and policy enforcement, see:
+`/docs/architecture/governance-and-policy.md`

+---

 ## 1. Purpose of Naming and Tagging Standards